 It is not clear what the exact cause is.
 Genetics and environment may both play a role.

 Testicular cancer is more common in men aged 25 to 35.
 Other things that may increase your chance of testicular cancer are:

 Testicular cancer may cause:

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
-Tests may include:
+The doctor will ask about your symptoms and past health.
+A physical exam will be done.
+Your doctor may order:

-The physical exam, combined with all test results, will help to determine the type and stage of cancer.
+The tests will help to find the type and stage of cancer.
 Staging is used to guide a treatment plan.
-Testicular cancer is staged from I-III.
-Stage I is a very localized cancer, while stage III indicates a spread to other parts of the body.
+Testicular cancer is stage 1 to 3.
+Stage 1 cancer is only in local tissue.
+Stage III cancer has spread to other parts of the body.

 American Cancer Society

 BC Cancer Agency